-Notre Dame de Namur University Public Safety Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at NDNU.
-NDNU Public Safety Officers have the authority to issue parking citations billed to the financial accounts of students, faculty, and staff.
+Notre Dame de Namur University's American Guard Public Safety Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at NDNU.
+American Guard Public Safety Officers have the authority to issue parking citations, which are billed to financial accounts of students, faculty, and staff.
 Public Safety Officers do not possess arrest powers.
-However, California penal code section 837PC permits a private person to arrest another under certain prescribed conditions.
-This is the authority by which NDNU public safety officers may conduct an arrest on campus.
+However, California penal code section 837PC permit a private person to arrest another under certain prescribed conditions.
+This is the authority by which the American Guard public safety officers may conduct an arrest on campus.
 The Public Safety Office at NDNU maintains a highly professional working relationship with the Belmont Police Department.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to NDNU Public Safety and Belmont Police Department.
-Prompt reporting will assure timely warning notices on campus and timely disclosure of crime statistics.
+All crime victims and witnesses are strongly encouraged to immediately report the crime to both American Guard Public Safety and Belmont Police Department.
+Prompt reporting will ensure timely warning notices on-campus and timely disclosure crime statistics.